learn-co-curriculum/react-hooks-state/README.md

 We are going to dive deeper into React event handling later.
 For now, know that React events are written as attributes inside a JSX tag and are named using camelCase.
 Notice the `<div>` tag in the `render` method has an attribute `onClick` which is set equal to the function object `this.increment`.
+What this code does is:

-In this example application, when the `div` is clicked, the function `this.increment` will be invoked, thereby updating the state using `this.setState()`.
+1. When the `div` is clicked,
+2. the function `this.increment` will be invoked,
+3. thereby updating the state using `this.setState()`.

 Take your time to read through the above code.
 Work through it line by line and make sure you are comfortable before moving forward.